adam10603/GTAVHandlingParserJs/README.md

 ```javascript
 function findPropertiesForVehicle(vehicle, propertySearch)
 ```
 > Returns one or more properties of a vehicle that match the search term in some way.
 The returned properties will either have the search term occur in their names (e.g. "driveforce" would return "fInitialDriveForce"), or if the search term is one of the pre-defined keywords (such as "cornering"), then all properties assigned to this keyword will be returned.
-Check the source code for the keywords and the properties they return.
+You can obtain a list of keywords and the properties they return with `getKeywords()`.
 >
 > **Arguments**
 >